To see the CELTIC ART OF HAMISH BURGESS please visit our Gallery page.

 Hamish also attended the first ever Clan Convention, at the Scottish Parliament (Pàrlamaid na h-Alba) building, where over 100 Scottish Clan Chiefs and clan dignitaries from around the world discussed the role of the Clans in the modern world.

-While representing Scots of Hawaii, he reported on events and interviewed traditional musicians for his Celtic music radio show on Mana’o Radio 91.5fm, 8-10am Sundays (online at www.manaoradio.com).
+While representing Scots of Hawaii, he reported on events and interviewed traditional musicians for his Celtic music radio show.
+More details on all the shows on our Maui Celtic Radio page.
+For the full story with photographs, please visit our Blog/News Archive page 2009.

 MAUI CELTIC IS PLEASED TO ANNOUNCE THAT WE NOW HAVE A NEW RANGE OF TEMPORARY CELTIC TATTOOS AVAILABLE IN OUR 'MAUI CELTIC ONLINE STORE'.
 TATTOO AND PACKACKING DESIGNED AND DRAWN BY HAMISH RIGHT HERE ON MAUI.
 So far we have two triscele designs and an armband.
 More to follow soon.
 Shipping is only a dollar each.
 Easy to put on with water - last up to a week.
 Fun and safe.
 Great for kids.
 Full instructions on the tattoo.